HDest-Community/Personal-Shield-Generator/README.md

 ### Mechanics
 ---
-- The generator needs three batteries with 1 charge in them to function.
+- The generator needs at least one battery with 1 charge in it.
 - Taking damage generates soft flux.
 A fraction of that is hard flux.
 The latter cannot be vented without disabling the shield.
 Soft flux cannot go under the hard flux amount.
 - Taking *too much* damage will overload the shield, causing the following effects:
 	- Battery charge will be partially depleted.
 This may result in battery loss if the initial charge was low to begin with.